Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 • Three Moving Averages

-A more sophisticated system that uses a third moving average to identify ranging markets.
+A more sophisticated MA system that uses a third moving average to identify ranging markets.

 • Multiple Moving Averages

-Daryl Guppy uses multiple moving averages to measure trends and identify likely reversals.
+Daryl Guppy introduced multiple moving averages to measure trends and identify likely reversals.
 The indicator compares multiple short-term and long-term exponential moving averages.

 • Rainbow 3D Moving Averages

-Ivan Ballin's variation of Daryl Guppy's Multiple Moving Averages.
+Ivan Ballin's colorful variation of Daryl Guppy's Multiple Moving Averages.

 • Price Envelope